 Surgical orthodontics, also known as orthognathic surgery, is a type of orthodontic treatment used to correct severe cases that include bad bites, jaw bone abnormalities, and malocclusion.
 Oral and maxillofacial surgery is one of the nine recognized dental specialties, and it focuses on treating complex craniofacial cases that involve the mouth, jaw, face, and skull.
-If you need surgical orthodontics, Dr. Donaghey works with an oral and maxillofacial surgeon to ensure that you receive the best care possible.
+If you need surgical orthodontics, our doctors work with an oral and maxillofacial surgeon to ensure that you receive the best care possible.

 When might surgical orthodontics be needed?

 Surgical orthodontics may be used to treat adults with improper bites or other aesthetic concerns.
 Typically, jaw growth stops by age 16 in females and 18 in males.
 In order to receive orthognathic surgery, the jaw must be finished growing.
 The need for surgical orthodontics occurs when the jaws do not line up correctly, and a proper bite cannot be achieved with orthodontic treatment alone.
 Orthognathic surgery will help properly align the jaw, and orthodontic braces will then be used to move the teeth into their proper position.

 How do I know if I need orthognathic surgery?